-And maybe instead of making fun of those who are joining the cult of cleansing we can examine how people are sometimes dismissed by standardized medicine, and how that feels.
-Let’s look at what drives people to seek out alternatives, for better or worse, and let’s note that parasite panic fills an emotional hole that is real.
-Just like joining a cult, people often seek answers out of a sense of desperation, out of disconnection, fear, confusion.
+And maybe instead of dissing those who are joining the cult of cleanse we can all examine how people are sometimes dismissed by standardized medicine, and how that feels.
+Let’s look at what drives people to seek out alternatives, for better or worse, and let’s note that Parasite Panic fills an emotional hole that is real.
+Like joining a cult, people often seek answers out of a sense of desperation, out of disconnection, fear, confusion.

 Let’s note that many of the symptoms that marketers attribute to parasitic attack are extremely similar to the symptoms of poorly managed stress and fear.
 Is it possible that we are inducing our own indigestion by dwelling in a fear state, constantly looking for signs that our colon is under attack?